aishakhan267/Portfolio/README.md

 # Aisha Khan

 > Hi, I am Aisha Khan!
-A Front End developer, love Programming & focus on writing clean and efficient code.
+A Front End Developer, love Programming & focus on writing clean and efficient code.
 I've been working with JavaScript (React) for the last 1 years.

 ***